aspose-free-consulting/apply-encrypt-decrypt-password-in-pdf-using-.net-core/README.md

 Also, you can keep in touch with the latest developments in [file format APIs offered by Aspose at our Blog](https://blog.aspose.com/).

-## This free consluting project is based on the following issue:
+## This free consulting project is based on the following issue:

 [I want to apply encrypt decrypt password in adpose pdf in dot net Core.
 Is it feasible to set privilege?](https://github.com/aspose-free-consulting/projects/issues/67)